kubernetes/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 * `secretNamespace` + `secretName` : Identification of Secret instance that containes user password to use when talking to Gluster REST service.
 These parameters are optional, empty password will be used when both `secretNamespace` and `secretName` are omitted.
 The provided secret must have type "kubernetes.io/glusterfs".

 When both `restuserkey` and `secretNamespace` + `secretName` is specified, the secret will be used.
 Example of a secret can be found in [glusterfs-provisioning-secret.yaml](glusterfs-provisioning-secret.yaml).

+* `gidMin` + `gidMax` : The minimum and maximum value of GID range for the storage class.
+A unique value ( GID) in this range ( gidMin-gidMax ) will be used for dynamically provisioned volumes.
+These are optional values.
+If not specified, the volume will be provisioned with a value between 2000-4294967295 which are defaults for gidMin and gidMax respectively.

 Reference : ([How to configure Heketi](https://github.com/heketi/heketi/wiki/Setting-up-the-topology))